Research Seminars

 Experiences of Dilemmas to Gain 'Access to Entry' to Work: Insights from Women's Narratives By - Prof. Mridul Maheshwari

 The aim of this study is to understand how gendered practices produce or counter inequalities in organization entry processes.
 Through a qualitative research methodology, this paper takes up the relatively neglected issue and unravels the interaction of gender with hiring related human resources practices through the voices of sixty eight Indian women working on diverse jobs and roles.
 This study shows that the workplace hiring related experiences of women are guided by their interface and interactions at both their social and work space informing about the variation in experiences of women across jobs and roles.
 It discusses the gender dilemmas experienced by women during their interactions at both these spaces rooted in the social constructions.
 The study also presents the responses and resolutions as displayed by these women to resolve their experiences of these gender dilemmas.
-The study grounded in the lived experiences of working women opens the platform for discussion to visualise the efforts of women to establish their working identity by gaining access to the work domain.
+The study grounded in the lived experiences of working women opens the platform for discussion to visualise the efforts of women to establish their working identity by gaining access to the work domain. one;" id="sceditor-end-marker">

 Optimal Portfolio Selection Subject to Bankruptcy By - Prof. Ranojoy Basu

 We study an investment problem faced by a risk-averse investor who has the option to invest in a risk-free asset (such as a bank account) and a risky asset.
 The wealth can be transferred between the two assets, and there are no transaction costs.
 The objective is to find an optimal time to exit the stock market that maximizes the expected discounted utility from terminal wealth.
 First, we address the problem when the wealth process is not subject to bankruptcy.
 Second, we consider the more realistic scenario where the investor's wealth is subject to bankruptcy.
 We model bankruptcy via a reduced form model in credit risk theory.
 In both cases, the optimal selling time is determined by a threshold for the wealth process.
 In particular, for the considered utility, we show that it is profitable to invest in a stock with a higher default intensity.
 We demonstrate for a given choice of drift and diffusion parameters that the optimal threshold and volatility exhibit a positive monotone relationship.
 We also show that an optimal portfolio process exists.
-Furthermore, numerical methods are utilized to study the relationship between the optimal decision threshold and the relevant policy variables.
+Furthermore, numerical methods are utilized to study the relationship between the optimal decision threshold and the relevant policy variables. one;" id="sceditor-end-marker">

 Business Group Affiliation and Firm Performance: Strategy Matters By - Prof Shaleen Gopal

 Current research emphasizes institutions as the key driver of business group and affiliated firms' strategies in emerging economies.
 The institutions, it is argued, perpetuate past strategies owing to their slow to change characteristic.
 However, while not only do we have little empirical evidence to support this thesis, but also there is abundant research suggesting that firms adapt, modifying their strategy, when subjected to radical changes such as that being propelled by pro market reforms in emerging economies.
 This paper reconciles these two views by examining the strategic choices of business group affiliates and unaffiliated firms in response to the pro market reforms in India from 1991 onwards.
 Our findings, as opposed to the institutional determinism that undergirds much of extant literature, suggest an agentic view of affiliates as entities that are discernible of the environment conditions and calibrate their options before making choices.
 Furthermore, our findings contradict current view that strategic behavior of affiliates is similar to that of business groups.
-We observe that business groups and affiliates make distinct strategic choices during pro market reforms.
+We observe that business groups and affiliates make distinct strategic choices during pro market reforms. one;" id="sceditor-end-marker">

 Admission Policies for Walk-in Patients on Diagnostic Equipments By - Prof Namesh Bolia

 We discuss the problem of optimal walk-in admission policy at a diagnostic equipment clinic.
 The entire day is divided into slots of equal length corresponding to the scanning time which is assumed constant.
 Two types of patients arrive for service - those who have a scheduled appointment and walk-ins.
 All slots are booked for patients with an appointment, but some of them do not show up.
 The problem then is to dynamically decide the number of walk-in patients to admit given the number of remaining slots in the day.
-We formulate the problem as a dynamic program and prove that the optimal policy is an \admit-upto" policy similar to the order-upto policy in inventory management.
+We formulate the problem as a dynamic program and prove that the optimal policy is an admit-upto" policy similar to the order-upto policy in inventory management.
 Using this structure, we develop a heuristic admission policy that is similar in form to the optimal ordering policy for the classic news-vendor problem.
-We demonstrate that the heuristic policy performs very well through several computational experiments.
+We demonstrate that the heuristic policy performs very well through several computational experiments. one;" id="sceditor-end-marker">

 Semantic Cues in Reference PriceAdvertisements: Role of Sale Rationale By - Prof. Subhash Jha

 This research expands our knowledge of semantic cues and their impact on consumers' attitudinal perceptions.
 Specifically, we found that the sale rationale provided in a price promotion does not impact consumers' attitudinal responses in case of moderate discounts.
 However, in case of exaggerated discounts the consumers respond more positively to unique sale rationale rather than recurring sale rationale irrespective of the frequency of recurrence.
 This has significant implications for regulators such as the FTC.
 A recent survey of cases regarding "going out of business" sale indicates that a number of state attorney generals such as those in Colorado, Maryland, Washington, Ohio, and New Hampshire have been involved in litigation.
 In each of these, cases firms have used the sale rationale of "going out of business" too often or too long.
 Besides the FTC, the consumer protection act states that "conducting going out of business sales which last more than 60 days or which are held more than once every two years by the same owners of the business" are considered as unfair or deceptive advertising.
 Since the results of this research indicate that consumers have the most favorable attitudinal responses to a "going out of business" sale rationale in combination with implausible price discounts, it is important to monitor companies which misuse or abuse the claim "going out of business".
-Besides existing regulation, special tighter regulation may be needed in case of companies combining implausible price discounts with the "going out of business" sale rationale
+Besides existing regulation, special tighter regulation may be needed in case of companies combining implausible price discounts with the "going out of business" sale rationale one;" id="sceditor-end-marker">

 Dynamics of Organizational Identification, Psychological Contract Breach and Prestige During Early Socialization By - Prof. Srinivasan Tatachari

 Though it is well accepted that employees have multiple identities which change over time, little is known about how organizational identification changes and the factors that cause these changes.
 The study reported in this paper examined the dynamic relationships of organizational identification with psychological contract breach, and perceived organizational prestige during the period of early socialization of newcomers in an organization.
 This longitudinal research used data from 1346 newcomers in an Indian IT services organization over their early-socialization journey consisting of organizational orientation, technical training and initial project work.
 Using random coefficient modelling and regression analyses the study shows that change in psychological contract breach is significantly related to change in organizational identification and change in perceived organizational prestige is significantly related to change in organizational identification.
 The study also shows that psychological contract breach change and perceived organizational prestige change impact organizational identification changes independently.
-These findings provide new insights to researchers on the lesser known dynamics of organizational identification, psychological contract breach and perceived organizational prestige, while informing practitioners about improving identification through higher focus on fulfilling psychological contracts, and maintaining the perceived prestige of the organization.
+These findings provide new insights to researchers on the lesser known dynamics of organizational identification, psychological contract breach and perceived organizational prestige, while informing practitioners about improving identification through higher focus on fulfilling psychological contracts, and maintaining the perceived prestige of the organization. one;" id="sceditor-end-marker">

 The Devil's Workshop?
 A Look at the Impact of Idle Time on Newcomers' Perceptions By - Prof. Srinivasan Tatachari